 Many tools and technology have evolved making modern day memorials more uniformed.
 The Mulkey’s are certainly still proud to show off their distinct hand-carving skills for custom monuments; however, rubber stencil and sandblasting have streamlined the process allowing a quicker turnaround time.

-In 2018, a neighboring monument company, Maryville Monument, combined forces with Island Home Monument relocating it to Chapman Highway.
+In 2018, a neighboring monument company, Maryville Monument, purchased Island Home, relocating it to Chapman Highway.
 The two long-standing companies have collectively served the East Tennessee region for over 150 years, each still taking pride in every personalized tribute.
 The current owner and general contractor, Jeff Wallace, has added over 30 years of construction experience to the Mulkey’s generations of craftsmanship.
 Products and services include granite and bronze memorials, mobile sandblasting, monument restoration, commercial signage, plaques, garden stones, bricks and pavers.
 Together Island Home Monument and Maryville Monument will continue to provide you with a quality craftsmanship, strategic designing, and unbeatable customer service for your private memorial or construction project.

 While Jeff has only owner Island Home Monument Company for 10 years, he has over 30 years of experience in the construction industry.
 In his spare time, Jeff is a dog lover who enjoys working with rescues.
 He currently has 2 pit bulls along with a long haired dachshund.
 Jeff enjoys coaching youth football and volunteering with Little League.